EricZinda/Perplexity/docs/pxHowTo/pxHowTo120ConceptsReferringExpressions.md

                                            unbound_variable)
 ~~~

-Next we'll implement `_create_v_1` exactly like we implemented `_delete_v_1` in the [section on action verbs](pxHowTo070ActionVerbs).
-It will use a new operation, which we'll implement next, called `CreateOperation` to do the creating.
+Next we'll implement `_create_v_1` exactly like we implemented `_delete_v_1` in the [action verbs section](pxHowTo070ActionVerbs).
+It will use a new operation (which we'll implement next) called `CreateOperation` to do the creating.
 For now, we'll just hard code the name of the file to be "newfile":

 ~~~
 @Predication(vocabulary, names=["_create_v_1"])